Trump administration unclear over emergency production measure to combat coronavirus

 “Call a person over in Venezuela; ask them how did nationalization of their businesses work out,” he said.
 “The concept of nationalizing our business is not a good concept.”

-Reporting by Doina Chiacu and Alexandra Alper in Washington; Stephanie Kelly in New York; Editing by Chizu Nomiyama and Tom Brown
+Reporting by Doina Chiacu and Alexandra Alper in Washington; Stephanie Kelly in New York; Editing by Chizu Nomiyama, Tom Brown and Gerry Doyle